openSUSE/trollolo/README.md

 [example Trello board](https://trello.com/b/CRdddpdy/trollolo-testing-board)
 which demonstrates the expected structure.

+## Installation

+You can install Trollolo as gem with `gem install trollolo`.

+For the chart generation you will need a working matplotlib installation and the python module to read YAML.
+On openSUSE you can get that with

+    zypper install python-matplotlib python-matplotlib-tk python-PyYAML

 ## Configuration

 Trollolo reads a configuration file `.trollolorc` in the home directory of the